-- 2. Sexual Assault: One of the following offenses in which one has or attempts to have sexual contact or sexual penetration with another individual without their consent: - a.
-Rape: the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person without consent of the victim; - b.
-Fondling: the touching of the private body parts of another person for the purpose of sexual gratification without consent of the victim; - c.
-Incest: sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; or - d.
-Statutory rape: sexual intercourse with a person who is under the statutory age of consent. - 3.
-Dating Violence: Violence committed by a person who has been in a romantic or intimate relationship with another.
+- 3. Dating Violence: Violence committed by a person who has been in a romantic or intimate relationship with another.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - 4.
 Domestic Violence: Felony or misdemeanor crime of violence committed by: - a.
-Current or former spouse or intimate partner of the victim; - b.
+Current or former spouse or intimate partner of the victim: - b.
 Person with whom the victim shares a child in common; - c.
 Person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - d.
-Person similarly situated to a spouse of the victim under the laws of the State of Iowa or the jurisdiction in which the incident reported occurred; and - e.
+Person similarly situated to a spouse of the victim under the laws of the State of lowa or the jurisdiction in which the incident reported occurred; and - e.
 Any other person against an adult or youth victim who is protected from that person's act under the laws of the State of Iowa.